panoply/mithril-polaris-icons/readme.md

 ## Mithril Polaris Icons

-Shopify Polaris icons for [Mithril.js](#) returning each icon as a [vnode](#).
-You can see the full list of icons [here](https://polaris-icons.shopify.com/).
+Shopify [Polaris](https://polaris.shopify.com/) icon support for those using [Mithril.js](#https://mithril.js.org/) in app development.
+Provides each icon as function exporting a simple [vnode](#https://mithril.js.org/vnodes.html#basics).
+You can see the full list of polaris icons [here](https://polaris-icons.shopify.com/).

 ### Why?

-Shopify [Polaris](https://polaris.shopify.com/) only supports React components and by doing so they indirectly help Facebook hold a monopoly on software tooling.
+Because **Mithril** is dope and Shopify Polaris only supports React components and by doing so they indirectly help Facebook hold a monopoly on software tooling.
 I don't like that and I don't like React.

 ### Install